Three young girls having fun together while visiting a city

 Do Spanish adjectives appear before or after the noun?

-By: Irati de Nicolás Saiz Tue May 06 2025
+By: Irati de Nicolás Saiz Thu Sep 18 2025

-Spanish adjectives appear AFTER the noun in general (el artículo interesante).
+Spanish appear AFTER the in general (el artículo interesante).
 This differs from English, where adjectives generally appear before the noun (the interesting article).
 Nevertheless, things can be a bit tricky — in this post, you’ll see that some Spanish adjectives can appear before or after the noun, while others only appear before the noun, and others change meaning depending on where they are placed.
 Let’s dive into it!

 What is the general case?